 There are many code editor choices available for a developer however Visual Studio code is my current favorite.
 VS Code is a lightweight editor which is easily customizable via extensions to suit any programming environment setup.
-It is available on Windows, Mac as well as Linux.
+It is available on Windows, Mac as well as Linux, which is a plus if you have many work environments.

-VS Code also supports themes which are available in both light and dark versions.
+VS Code has an excellent support for themes which are available in both light and dark versions.
 While hunting for a dark theme for VS Code, I came across many great options which I am listing below.
-I am currently using ‘Slime’ theme for my own setup.
+I am currently using ‘Dracula’ theme for my own setup.
 However you may want to check these dark themes before choosing your own:

 VS Code Dark Themes (Pre-installed themes)